Delta Lake rules to perform operations

 Delta Lake provides a feature which validates schema and throws an exception if the schema is not matched.
 Delta Lake uses the below rules to check if the schema of the Dataframe matches with delta table to perform operations:

 - If we are trying to write new columns to a delta table which doesn't exist before, it throws an exception.
 If we are missing some values while writing, it fills them with null values.

 - When we are writing to a delta table from a dataframe, if the columns datatype is not matched an exception is thrown.

 - Delta table columns are case insensitive.
 If the columns contain the same letters it throws an error.

-As you might know, Spark works on schema on read which means it doesn’t check for schema validation while writing to a target location.
+As you might know, Apache spark services on schema on read which means it doesn’t check for schema validation while writing to a target location.
 But when we try to read from the target location it throws an error.

 Delta lake allows users to merge schema.
 If there are columns in the DataFrame not present in the delta table, an exception is raised.
 If new columns are added due to change in requirement, we can add those columns to the target delta table using the mergeSchema option provided by Delta Lake.

 Now let us see and understand how it works in Spark without delta lake.
 Let us create a dataframe and write it to a parquet file and later change the data type of the column and write to a same location and see how it works.

 If you see the schema of the dataframe, we have salary data type as integer.
 Let’s write it to parquet file and read that data again and display it.

 Now let's change that data type of the salary to double type and write it to the same location and see what happens.